 Jet lag can really suck there isn’t a lot to do when your body clock wakes you up at 3:00 am bolt awake.
 Get up and watch tv, go for a walk in the dark.
 It’s all a bit un rubbish.
 However, If you need to be up ridiculously early for something suddenly Jet Lag is a godsend.
-Getting Kate up at 6:00 am for something is normally a big ask. to get up at 3:00 am…not a chance.
-However in this incredibly Jet lagged state it’s suddenly the same as getting up at 10:00 AM.
+Getting Kate up at 6:00 am for something is normally a big ask.
+To get up at 3:00 am…not a chance.
+However, in this incredibly Jet lagged state it’s suddenly the same as getting up at 10:00 AM.
 So the first few Mornings on Maui are the PERFECT time to head up to watch a sunrise on Haleakala.

-Sunrise on Haleakala – a10,000ft Volcano
+Sunrise on Haleakala – a 10,000 ft Volcano

-Watching a Sunrise up here is often billed as a magical once in a lifetime experience that will change you as a person, or something like that.
+Watching a Sunrise up here is often billed as a magical once-in-a-lifetime experience that will change you as a person or something like that.
 We think that is stretching it a bit, but there is no doubting the beauty of seeing the Day Break perched high upon a Volcano.
 Despite having seen it a few times we still can’t visit Maui without making the trip up.
 Especially as we are probably awake anyway.

-Due to the popularity of the Sunrise, the National Park Service has introduced a booking scheme to limit numbers and overcrowding at the summit.
+Due to the popularity of Sunrise, the National Park Service has introduced a booking scheme to limit numbers and overcrowding at the summit.
 It’s free ($1.50 booking fee) But you will not be allowed in without a reservation.
 So we did a U-turn and headed back to the condo for the paperwork.
 To book your reservation for Sunrise at Haleakala click here.

-Let’s try that again, Now 3:00 am we stormed off back towards the Volcano.
+Let’s try that again, Now at 3:00 am we stormed off back towards the Volcano.
 Now Sunrise was not due until 06:30 and Google had suggested around 2 hours to the summit so it might seem odd we were in such a rush.
 Well while sunrise on the summit is incredible.
-Stargazing from up there possibly does fall into the Magical Life affirming category.
+Stargazing from up there possibly does fall into the Magical Life-affirming category.
 The Dark sky reveals more stars than you can possibly imagine and make viewing the Milkey way easy.
 But for this, you need to be up there at least two hours before Sunrise as the sun begins creeping around and lightening the skies quite early.